 Information you provide to us voluntarily

-When you take part in research studies, and market research studies, interviews or surveys, in which we will receive aggregate information
+When you take part in research studies, and market research studies, interviews or surveys, we will receive aggregate Personal Information.

 If you share details with us—like signing up for a newsletter or making a purchase—we may combine that with other information we already have about you from across Kenvue brands, both online and offline.
 This can include things like your purchase history, data collected through cookies or other tracking technologies (see “Information we collect automatically” for details about use of tracking technologies on the Services).
 We may also combine it with information from other sources, such as publicly available data (including your public social media profiles) or trusted third-party providers.